 I share this soup with you today, because maybe it’s a little chilly where you are too… or maybe because you’d like to create a few new soup memories.
 And, for the picky-poos in your house, they won’t notice ANY of the whole spices or veggies.
 Trust me.
 (Or at least, trust your beloved immersion blender!)

-Tomato Lentil Soup with Cumin and Fresh Dill gluten-free, soy-free, oil-free option
+Tomato Lentil Soup with Cumin and Fresh Dill gluten-free, soy-free, nut-free, oil-free

 This soup may surprise you.
 Looking at it, you wouldn’t think it is as delicious as it is!
 The flavors are not aggressive, but meld in such a way that keeps you coming back for just one more ladleful.